OfficeDev/office-js-docs-pr/docs/testing/test-debug-non-local-server.md

 ms.localizationpriority: medium
 ---

-# Test and debug Office Add-ins on a non-local host
+# Test and debug Office Add-ins on a non-local server

 When you've completed development and testing on a localhost and want to stage and test the add-in from a non-local server or cloud account, you can use the tool [office-addin-debugging](https://github.com/OfficeDev/Office-Addin-Scripts/tree/master/packages/office-addin-debugging) for any Node.js-based add-in project.
 (The tool isn't supported in projects created with Visual Studio.)